 There are several major American and international companies headquartered or with a substantial presence in Minneapolis, and the city is home to more than ten Fortune 500 companies.

 The typical Minnesotan wage is a few thousand dollars higher than the national average.
 Between this and the low cost of living in Minneapolis, most new arrivals find themselves able to enjoy a comfortable life in the Twin Cities.

 Finding a job in Minneapolis

-Minneapolis' job market is fairly healthy with an unemployment rate lower than many other similarly sized cities.
-Still, foreigners may find it difficult to break into the job market in Minneapolis unless they move there with a contract in hand.
-Those looking for work in the city should get in touch with recruitment companies and scour online job portals and classified sections in local newspapers.
+Minneapolis' job market is fairly healthy, with an unemployment rate lower than many other similarly sized cities.
+Still, foreigners may find it difficult to break into the job market in Minneapolis unless they move there with an employment contract in hand.
+Those looking for work in Minneapolis should get in touch with recruitment companies and scour online job portals such as LinkedIn.
 In addition to having the right skills and experience, foreigners intending to work in Minneapolis need to ensure that they have the correct work permit for the USA.